Simple Graphics [1/15]

 Draw orange lines connecting the center of the red disc with each of the yellow discs.

-Hint: inside the body of the for loop, add only one line function call, for example above the sleepMs statement.
-The line function accepts 5 arguments.
+Hint: inside the body of the for loop, insert only one new call of procedure line , for example above the sleepMs statement.
+The line procedure accepts 5 arguments.
 The first two arguments are coordinates of one line endpoint.
 The next two arguments are coordinates of the other line endpoint.
 The final, fifth argument is the line color.

 Hint 2